cathydutton/cathydutton.github.io/_drafts/2017-03-27-what-comes-first-the-user-or-the-service?.md

 <p>Once you're happy with a flow, it is useful to move from cards to a more permanent medium to enable direct comparisons between each user journey.
 The flow should remain consistent across journeys to aid return or repeat visitors and to build a sense of familiarity.</p>

-<p>The experience of buying for the first time should not be alien to that of upgrading or renewing a product.</p>
+<p>The experience of buying for the first time should not be alien to that of upgrading or renewing a licence.</p>

 #### Future-proofing

 <p>Building on the above point, the flow should look to incorporate possible future enhancements.
-It is helpful to have an idea of the full service roadmap to ensure you don't need to re-shuffle large sections of a form to include a new product.</p>
+It is helpful to have an idea of the full service roadmap to ensure you don't need to re-shuffle large sections of a form to include a new product or premit.</p>